bxdoan/bxdoan/README.md

 <div align="center">

-> I didn’t fail the test.
-I just found 100 ways to do it wrong.
+> Vision is not what your eyes see, but an image that your brain comprehends.

-> — Benjamin Franklin —
+> — Touko Aozaki —

 </div>